 The Tutoring, Learning and Testing Center assists student Disability Services in proctoring examinations for students with prior approval for accommodated testing.

-The beautiful tree–lined 78–acre main campus in Orange, California is 35 miles southeast of Los Angeles.
-Ocean beaches are less than 10 miles away, mountains and deserts are within an hour's drive, San Diego and Mexico are 90 miles south, the University of California, Irvine, the University of California, Los Angeles and the University of Southern California are a short distance away and just minutes from the university are major recreation and entertainment venues, including the Segerstrom Center for the Arts, Anaheim Convention Center, Bowers Museum, Disneyland, Knott's Berry Farm, Pacific Amphitheater, Irvine Meadows, Angel Stadium and the Honda Center.
+The beautiful, tree–lined 78–acre Chapman University campus in Orange, California is 35 miles southeast of Los Angeles, right in the heart of the exciting cultural and natural attraction attractions of Orange County, which has been rated "the number one place to live in North America" by Places Rated Almanac.
+World–renowned ocean beaches are less than 10 miles away, mountains and deserts are within an hour's drive and San Diego and Mexico are just 90 miles south.
+Just minutes from the University are acclaimed recreation and entertainment venues, including Disneyland, Segerstrom Center for the Arts, the Anaheim Convention Center, Bowers Museum of Cultural Art, Knott's Berry Farm, Angel Stadium and the Honda Center.
+The major attractions of Los Angeles, including the Getty Center, Walt Disney Concert Hall, L.A.
+County Museum of Art, the Hollywood Bowl and much more are within an hour to 90–minute drive.

 Through arrangements with California State University, San Bernardino (CSUSB), Loyola Marymount University (LMU) in west Los Angeles and the University of Southern California (USC), students may participate in the Air Force Reserve Officer Training Corps (AFROTC) Program.
 Aerospace studies classes and leadership laboratories are conducted at various times during the week on the main campuses of CSUSB, LMU and USC.